betcrafter/my-movie-top/README.md

 # 🎬 Approved – My Personal Movie & TV Show Ratings Site

-Welcome to my personal project!
+Welcome here!
 This is a simple, fast-loading static website that displays my favorite movies and TV shows, sorted by rating.

 Built with:
 - ✅ Plain HTML + CSS + JS